bobbyiliev/101-linux-commands-ebook/ebook/en/content/051-the-sudo-command.md

 The `sudo` ("switch user, do") command allows a user with proper permissions to execute a command as another user.
 By default, sudo executes commands as root.

+> WARNING: Be very careful when using the `sudo` command.
+You can cause irreversible and catastrophic changes while acting as root!

 ### Syntax:

 ```